 When to Plant Dahlias

 Dahlias should be planted in the Spring when the ground temperature is around 60 degrees.
-Generally, this means that they can be planted in late April or early May, but wait until your last frost date has passed before planting.
+In many areas, dahlia can be planted in late April or early May.
+However, wait until your last frost date has passed before planting.

-Tubers should not be planted in cold, saturated, muddy soil.
+Do not plant tubers in cold, saturated, muddy soil.
 Always wait until the soil is warm and has dried out.
-We had a very rainy spring in 2019, and therefore, the Dahlias were not planted until mid June.

 Where to Plant Dahlias